 The Giant Scoliid Wasp is native to the Indonesian islands of Sumatra and Java.
 Females prey on the Atlas beetle, which they paralyze and bury in an underground cell.
 The female’s egg germinates inside the beetle until it hatches and proceeds to consume its still-living host.
 As of yet, the IUCN has not evaluated the conservation status of the Giant Scoliid Wasp.

 2. Dalara Garuda

 Dubbed the “King of Wasps” after its discovery in 2011, Dalara Garuda (Megalara) is one of the largest wasps in the world.
-No live specimens have been recovered, but some found remains measure up to 2.5 inches long.
-Unlike most species of wasp, the males look noticeably larger than the females.
+No live specimens have been recovered, but some found remains to measure up to 2.5 inches long.
+Unlike most species of wasps, the males look noticeably larger than the females.
 Their massive bodies are jet black, and the males possess long, powerful-looking jaws.
 The purpose of the jaws may be for self-defense or to hold females during mating.

 To date, the only known habitat of Dalara Garuda is the Indonesian island of Sulawesi.
 It gets its name from Garuda, a part-human, part-eagle mythical creature that serves as the national symbol of Indonesia.
 They belong to the digger wasp family, implying that the females may sting other insects and use them as a host for their eggs.
 Due to its recent discovery, the IUCN has yet to evaluate Dalara Garuda’s conservation status.